unaidedelf8777/lilac_built/docs/huggingface/huggingface_spaces.md

 To remove these, edit the `README.md` on the space and delete the datasets under the linked `datasets` field for the HuggingFace space configuration.
 The space will restart.

-If there datasets were synced in the process, you can delete them from the UI.
+If these datasets were synced in the process, you can delete them from the UI.

 <img src="../_static/huggingface/huggingface_space_readme_datasets.png"></img>